orbs-network/orbs-spec/behaviors/flows/voting.md

   * The reference block_height to use.
 If the reference block height is above the finality block height - fail the transaction.
   * If equal to 0, use the finality block height based on the timestamp.

+#### `EthereumGetTransactionData`
+> Returns data associated with a committed transaction

+* Query the Ethereum node using the given arguments through IPC.
+* Check that the transaction is within the finality parameter (based on the give time_stamp)
+* Returns:
+  * The committed trasnaction block_height and transaction_index.